| AFTER having

 levels were also lower than normal in the tested asthmatics.
 However,

 other results contradict these findings and show no difference.
+In the Buteyko method, the severity of asthma

 is measured by a timed breath-hold.
 Gradually my timed breath-hold